-At heart, the Locality axiom says that communication only takes place over the edges of the communication graph.
+The Locality axiom says that communication takes place only over the edges of the communication graph.
 In particular, it expresses the following property: The only parameters affecting the behavior of any local portion of a system are the devices and inputs at each local node, together with any information incoming over edges from the remainder of the system.
 If these parameters are the same in two behaviors, the local behaviors (scenarios) are the same.
-Clearly, some such locality property must hold, or agreement is trivially achievable by having devices read other device's inputs directly.
+2Clearly, if some such locality property does not hold, then agreement is trivially achievable by having devices read other device's inputs directly.

-Fault axiom.
-Let A be any device.
-Let $E_1, \ldots, E_d$ be d edge behaviors, such that each $E_i$ is the behavior of the i'th outedge, in some system behavior $\mathscr{E}^i$ , of a node running A. Let u be any node with d outedges $(u, v_1), \ldots, (u, v_d)$ .
-There is a device F such that in any system in which u runs F, the behavior of each outedge $(u, v_i)$ is $E_i$ .
+Fault Axiom Let A be any device.
+Let $E_1,...,E_d$ be d edge behaviors, such that each E_i is the behavior of the i'th outedge of a node running A in some system behavior E^i .
+Let U be any node with d outedges $(u,v_1),...,(u,v_d)$.
+There is a device F such that in any system in which U runs F, the behavior of each outedge (u,v_i) is E_i .

-In this case, we write $F_A(E_1, ..., E_d)$ for F. This axiom expresses a powerful masquerading capability of failed devices.
-Any behavior exhibited by a device over different edges in different behaviors can be exhibited by a failed device in a single system behavior.
-When this axiom is significantly weakened (say, by adding an unforgeable signature assumption), the following impossibility results do not hold [10, 12].
+In this case, we write $F_A(E_1,...,E_d)$ for F. This axiom expresses a powerful masquerading capability of failed devices.
+Any behavior exhibited by a device over different edges in different system behaviors can be exhibited by a failed device in a single system behavior.
+When this axiom is significantly weakened (say, by adding an unforgeable signature assumption), then consensus is possible [LSP,PSL].

-In order to establish the relevance of our impossibility results to more concrete models of distributed systems, it is sufficient to interpret our definitions in the particular model and then to prove the Locality and Fault axioms.
+For establishing the relevance of our impossibility results to more concrete models of distributed systems, it is sufficient to interpret our definitions in the particular model and then to demonstrate that the Locality and Fault axioms hold under the particular interpretation.

 Our proofs utilize the graph-theoretic notion of a covering.
-For any graph G, let neighbors = {(u, V)|u is a node of G and V is the set of all nodes v such that there is an edge from v to u in G}.
-A graph S covers G if there is a mapping $\varphi$ from the nodes of S to the nodes of G that preserves "neighbors".
-That is, if node u of S has d neighbors $v_1, \ldots, v_d$ , and $\varphi(u) = w$ for a node w of G, then w has d neighbors $x_1, \ldots, x_d$ and $\varphi(v_i) = x_i$ for $1 \le i \le d$ .
+For any graph G, let neighbors = $\{(u,V) \mid U \text{ is a node of } G \text{ and } V \text{ is the set of all nodes } v \text{ such that there is an edge from } v \text{ to } U \text{ in } G\}$.
+A graph S covers G if there is a mapping φ from the nodes of S to the nodes of G that preserves "neighbors."
+That is, if node U of S has d neighbors v_1, \dots, v_d , and $\phi(u) = w$ for a node w of G, then w has d neighbors x_1, \dots, x_d and $\phi(v_i) = x_i$ for $1 \le i \le d$.
 Under such a mapping, S looks locally like G.

 Graph coverings play an important role in our understanding of the interaction of network topology and distributed computation.
-A discussion appears in [1], and indeed, some of our proofs are surprisingly similar to Angluin's.
-Similar techniques also appear in [8, 2] and elsewhere.
+A discussion appears in [A], and indeed, some of our proofs are surprisingly similar to Angluin's.
+Similar techniques also appear in [IR], [B] and elsewhere.

-3 Byzantine agreement
+3. Byzantine Agreement

-We say that Byzantine agreement is possible in a graph G (with n nodes) if there exist n devices
+We say that Byzantine agreement is possible in a graph G (with n nodes) if there exist n devices A_1, \dots, A_n (which we call agreement devices), with the following properties.